top of page

 To learn more, read the Darien Heritage Trail plaque at the front of the property or visit the Museum of Darien, open 11am-4pm Tuesday, Wednesday, and Thursday.

-The First Congregational Church of Darien, est. 1744
+The First Congregational Church of Darien, est. 1744 - stop in

 Before 1741, when Middlesex Society was founded, some Middlesex residents traveled almost 10 miles to attend Sunday services in Stamford.
 In 1744, the congregation hired its first minister, Moses Mather, who led the church for 62 years.